 What Does Zero Gapping A Beard Trimmer Do?

-Zero gap your beard trimmer if you want to achieve a straight line, or perfect lines in general.
-Zero gaps can also be used for necklines, around the ears, and sculpting out the cheekbones/jawline.
+Zero gap your beard trimmer if you want to achieve a straight line or perfect lines.
+Zero gaps can also be used for necklines, around the ears, and sculpting the cheekbones/jawline.

 How To Gage A Zero Gap

-The best way to gage a zero gap is with another clippers blade tip pressed up against yours.
+The best way to gauge a zero gap is with another clipper’s blade tip pressed against yours.
 The closer it is without being even, the smaller your gap will need to be to get that desired precision when lining or edging.
-Remember that every tool has different attachments so it’s hard to give an exact measurement unless you are using just one type of clipper with just one attachment size.
+Remember that every tool has different attachments, so it’s hard to give an exact measurement unless you use just one type of clipper with just one attachment size.
 If so, then 1mm is a good average.

 How Is Zero Gapping Performed?

-To perform a zero gap you would need springs attached, pressure on top of blades while starting at guard area and moving towards longer length, which pushes blades together up against guard while working through guard area.
+To perform a zero gap, you would need springs attached, pressure on top of blades while starting at the guard area, and moving towards longer length, which pushes blades together up against the guard while working through the guard area.
 Guards can be left on or taken off.

-Zero gapping your clipper blades is a matter of compressing the springs in order to get more resistance on the blade.
+Zero gapping your clipper blades is compressing the springs to get more resistance on the blade.
 This allows for more pressure, which causes the blades to be pushed together more.
-You want enough tension that you can move through all different types of hair, but not so much that it causes scratching or pulling of the skin.
+You want enough tension to move through all different types of hair but not so much that it causes scratching or pulling of the skin.

 What Are The Benefits Of Zero Gapping?

-If zero gapped correctly, it will cause both clipper sizes (i.e.: size 1 and 2) to act as one large blade with no guard on allowing them to cut closer than usual (especially if zero gapping vs using a guard).
-It also helps give straighter lines without having blend issues between the two sizes.
+If zero gapped correctly, it would cause both clipper sizes (i.e., sizes 1 and 2) to act as one large blade with no guard on, allowing them to cut closer than usual (especially if zero gapping vs. using a guard).
+It also helps give straighter lines without blending issues between the two sizes.

 What Are The Disadvantages Of Zero Gapping?

 When zero gapping, it’s essential to use a spring attachment system.
 If not, then the blades will separate and allow for more room for error when lining or edging.
-Note that there are different types of blade attachments which have different ways to tighten the tension so it’s best to do research about your clipper blades.
+Note that different types of blade attachments have different ways to tighten the tension, so it’s best to do research about your clipper blades.
 Knowing how much resistance is needed without being too tight can be a challenge as well because it also depends on the type of tool you are using.

-It can cause small nicks/cuts if less than a 0.2mm gap is used since you’re basically putting two heavy duty work horses in one shaving head with no guard at all, causing more skin contact.
+It can cause small nicks/cuts if less than a 0.2mm gap is used since you’re putting two heavy-duty workhorses in one shaving head with no guard, causing more skin contact.

 What Is The Difference Between a Zero Gapped Clipper & a Clipper With Manufacturers Settings?

-You can achieve a zero gap by setting the necessary spring tension on your clipper, which compresses the blades together when in use.
-This is different from turning the clippers off and then back on again because it actually changes how much pressure the blade has when in motion.
-These types of tools are not ideal for beginners because there is less room to make mistakes so it requires more precision.
+You can achieve a zero gap by setting the necessary spring tension on your clipper, which compresses the blades.
+This is different from turning the clippers off and then back on again because it changes how much pressure the blade has when in motion.
+These tools are not ideal for beginners because there is less room to make mistakes, requiring more precision.

 Does Zero Gapping Have Any Benefits For Sensitive Skin?

-Once again, whether you choose to use small gaps or zero gapping comes down to preference but if done correctly then either one will work great for people with sensitive skin.
-While you can shave without any guards on, it’s also possible to add a guard if you want to protect the skin and only get a little bit closer than usual.
+Once again, whether you choose to use small gaps or zero gapping comes down to preference, but if done correctly, either one will work great for people with sensitive skin.
+While you can shave without any guards on, it’s also possible to add a guard if you want to protect the skin and only get slightly closer than usual.

-Another thing to keep in mind when zero gapping is that when lining with clippers intended to be used without a guard, go in the direction of hair growth to avoid cutting the skin.
-If you notice any pulling or tugging as you shave, it means your clipper blades need to be sharpened and/or loosened.
+Another thing to remember when zero gapping is that when lining with clippers intended to be used without a guard, go toward hair growth to avoid cutting the skin.
+If you notice any pulling or tugging as you shave, your clipper blades must be sharpened and/or loosened.

 What Clippers Are Best For Zero Gapping?